slowernews/wisdom-tldr/README.md

 > *'Bad liars should speak as little as possible.'*

+> *'If A is a success in life, then A equals x plus y plus z.
+Work is x; y is play; and z is keeping your mouth shut.' -- Albert Einstein*

+Learn how to talk to people.

-> *'Get better asking questions. they are more important than answers.'*
+> *'Get better asking questions.
+They are more important than answers.'*

 > *'Rambling and not smiling are 2 things to get better speaking to anybody.'*